by: Kim Baccigaluppi

 You may notice the following repercussions from not pursuing or re-parenting your inner child:

-One's relationship with their inner child can either negatively or positively impact one's decision making, and interpersonal relationships such as friendships, love relationships and occupation.
+One's relationship with their inner child can either negatively or positively impact one's decision-making, and interpersonal relationships such as friendships, love relationships, and occupation.

 Your ‘inside’ and ‘outside world’ will progressively reflect these changes.
 As you raise your vibrational energy, you will notice feeling lighter, less anxious, increased positive thinking, mood enhancement, and more.
-Additionally, you will viscerally have the sensations of filling yourself up from the inside out, instead of, for example, impulsively filling up the emotional “hole” with an addiction or having to 'emotionally shut down' as a form of emotional preservation.
+Additionally, you will viscerally have the sensation of filling yourself up from the inside out, instead of, for example, impulsively filling up the emotional “hole” with an addiction or having to 'emotionally shut down' as a form of emotional preservation.